|BOINC in Retrospect||

 BOINC is a software system for "volunteer computing": it lets people donate time on their home computers and smartphones to science research projects.
 It has been used by about 50 projects in many areas of science, and has run on millions of computers.

 Computing has emerged as a central tool in every area of science.
-BOINC sought to amplify this tool by orders of magnitude.
-It did this by involving the worldwide public directly in science.
-It enabled some breakthrough science.
+BOINC sought to expand this tool by orders of magnitude, to involve the worldwide public directly in science, and to enable breakthrough science.
+It succeeded to some extent; BOINC-based computing contributed to over 400 research papers.
 Hence I think that volunteer computing - and BOINC in particular - is an important chapter in the history of science.

-This essay documents the history of BOINC from my perspective.
+This essay tells the story of BOINC from my perspective.
 It describes how things unfolded, and offers some theories about why things happened as they did.
-The story is partly about technology but mostly about people: personalities, aspirations, and conflicts.
+The story is partly about technology but mostly about people: personalities, aspirations, achievements, and conflicts.
 If anyone feels slighted, I apologize.
 If there's an omission or factual error, please let me know.

 I taught in the UC Berkeley Computer Science Dept. from 1985 to 1992.
-David Gedye was a graduate student there.
-He was a Teaching Assistant in my Operating Systems class.
-We became running partners, and have been fast friends ever since.
+David Gedye was a graduate student there, and was a Teaching Assistant in my Operating Systems class.
+We became running partners, and have been fast friends (ha ha) ever since.

 Two years passed.
 SETI@home eventually got some funding and we hired a few programmers.
 Gedye dropped out.
 Eric Korpela joined and wrote the science code.
+I wrote most of the rest, including the screensaver graphics.
 In 1998 we got the whole thing working, and we launched in May 1999.
 It was a huge success.
 For about a year we got tons of mass-media publicity, and the number of volunteers soared to over a million.
 At one point we were getting over 1000 years of computer time per day - mind-boggling.